contactandyc/another-c-library/10_binary_search_trees.md

 Since D has no parent, we are done
 ```

-The left deepest node is where you always choose a child if it exists preferring the left child over the right.
+The left deepest node is where you always choose a child if it exists, preferring the left child over the right.
 Because this is an internal function, it is safe to assume that (n) will not be NULL.
 The function is made static because it is only used within the c file and inline for potential performance.
 For example, F is the left deepest node of H.  If a node has no children, that node is returned.
 ```c
 static inline node_t *left_deepest_node(node_t *n) {
   while(true) {